Sunday, 8 June 2014

 Jame Mosque Bhera

 The work on construction and repair is still in progress.
-The Bhera mosque always has had a central position in educational, missionary, political and social movements.
-During the rule of British, the ulema of the mosque always guided the Muslims in their struggle for freedom, and spread unity and harmony among Muslims.
-Continued work of education, righteousness and guidance, free of sectarianism.
+The Bhera mosque always had a central position in educational, missionary, political and social movements.
+During the rule of the British, the ulema of the mosque always guided the Muslims in their struggle for freedom, and spread unity and harmony among Muslims and continued work of education, righteousness, and guidance, free of sectarianism.

 Introduction